 (iv) The geologic and hydrogeologic features that are likely to affect the ability to implement cleanup action alternatives.

 (d) Surface water, sediments, and hydrology.
-Surface water, sediments, and the hydrology must be investigated to adequately characterize:
+Surface water, sediments, and hydrology must be investigated to adequately characterize:

 (i) The areal and vertical distribution and concentrations of hazardous substances in surface water and sediments;